Italy With Pleasure

 WALKING DETAILS: The walk is fully guided.

-Total Distance: 6.8 miles / 11 km
+Total Distance: 5.6 miles / 9 km

 Meals: Breakfast, Lunch

-DAY 3 – WALKS AND WINE
+DAY 3: WALKS AND WINE

 Chianti is one of the best known type of Italian wine – and has the longest history, the official wine zone was created in 1716.
-We taste their flagship Chianti red wine, but they also offer white and rose wines so there’s something for everyone.
-Our lunch is a casual affair, sharing platters of local delicacies while sitting on a terrace overlooking their vineyard.

 Next we view an Etruscan burial site nearby, the Tomb of Montecalvario.
 Etruscans were one of the early populations in Tuscany, in pre-Roman times.
 This tomb has four chambers partially underground in a burial mound, and was constructed in the 6th century BC.
+This visit fills in some of the history of Tuscany.

 WALKING DETAILS: The walk is fully guided.

-DAY 4 – RIVER ELSA WALK - VOLTERRA
+DAY 4: RIVER ELSA WALK - VOLTERRA

 We stop in at the town of Colle di Val d’Elsa for lunch, before returning back to our accommodation in Mensanello.